siddhartha-gadgil/DeptWeb/_seminars/madhu.md

 ---

-Abstract: The Riemann-Roch theorem is fundamental to algebraic geometry.
+The Riemann-Roch theorem is fundamental to algebraic geometry.
 In 2006, Baker and Norine discovered an analogue of the Riemann-Roch theorem for graphs.
 In fact, this theorem is not a mere analogue but has concrete relations with its algebro-geometric counterpart.
 Since its